Career Outlook

 The Sport Management Association (SMA) provides students with an opportunity to build relationships with peers and industry leaders in sport and recreation.
 Organization members can take part in sports-oriented community projects, learn about different sport and recreation careers from area professionals and become further prepared for a career in the industry.
 The SMA holds meetings regularly, with dues-paying members eligible for the many planned activities, adventures, and feasts scheduled by the association.

-The pre-sport management courses in the freshman and sophomore years are designed to prepare students for additional undergraduate work in the subsequent sport management courses during their junior and senior years.
+The 100- and 200-level sport management courses (usually taken during the freshman and sophomore years) are designed to prepare students for additional undergraduate work in the subsequent sport management courses during their junior and senior years (see the Sample Program Guide).
+It is highly recommended all students review the student handbook and all communications from the SM program coordinator and academic advisors regarding the sport management academic requirements.

 Internship